RajeshHsejar27/Document-Generator-Python-App-using-LLM-Models-and-Tkinter/README.md

    - Click "Generate Detailed Report"
    - AI will create detailed report and summarize your notes
    - Both .md and .pdf files will be created in `reports/`
+   - Example outputs (.md file & .pdf file) which I got was added to `reports/` in this Repository for reference.

 ### Example Workflow